-Clinical and anamnestic analysis of patients diagnosed with Stevens-Johnson Syndrome/Toxic Epidermal Necrolysis who received inpatient treatment in medical institutions of Moscow.
-Development of a prognostic model of unfavorable outcome development.
+Clinical and anamnestic analysis of patients with Stevens–Johnson syndrome/toxic epidermal necrolysis hospitalised in Moscow.
+Development of a prognostic model of unfavourable outcomes

 Cite item